valleyofdoom/PC-Tuning/README.md

 <h2 id="accessing-hidden-options">6.6.
 Accessing Hidden Options</h2>

 Motherboard vendors hide and lock a lot of settings so that they aren't visible to a regular user.
 For clarification, unlocking BIOS corresponds to making hidden settings visible and accessible.
 The easiest approach to take is to change the access levels within the BIOS using [UEFI-Editor](https://github.com/BoringBoredom/UEFI-Editor#usage-guide) then flash it which will result in hidden options available in the UEFI.
-An alternative approach is to configure what is already accessible in UEFI then access hidden options by reading and writing to NVRAM using [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) or [SCEWIN](https://github.com/ab3lkaizen/SCEHUB).
+An alternative approach is to configure what is already accessible in UEFI then access hidden options by reading and writing to NVRAM using [GRUB](https://github.com/BoringBoredom/UEFI-Editor#how-to-change-hidden-settings-without-flashing-a-modded-bios) ([script generator](https://github.com/ab3lkaizen/setupvar-builder)) or [SCEWIN](https://github.com/ab3lkaizen/SCEHUB).

 <h2 id="unnecessary-devices">6.7.
 Unnecessary Devices</h2>